 Visit the Tarsier Sanctuary in Corella

-Another must-see in Bohol is the Tarsier Sanctuary in Corella.
+One of the best things to do in Bohol is to go to the Tarsier Sanctuary in Corella.
 Headed by former tarsier hunter Carlito Pizzaras, it’s an important project that ensures the survival of these adorable primates.

 The admission fee, which includes the tour, is only P60.
 Remember though: don’t touch the tarsiers!

-Bohol is also known for its beautiful white sand beaches and water sports adventure.
-Panglao Beach has been called the Boracay of the south, without the noise and the crowd (I don’t agree with these comparisons, though).
+Included in any list of Bohol tourist spots is Panglao and the other beaches.
+Panglao has actually been called the Boracay of the south without the noise and the crowd (I don’t agree with these comparisons, though).
 There are a range of accommodation options available in Panglao, from backpacker type to posh and luxurious ones.

 From Panglao, you can rent a boat to go to Virgin Island or Pamilacan Island.
 Virgin Island, also known as Pungtod Island, is mostly submerged underwater during high tide, but when it’s low tide, you can walk along the sandbar, drinking fresh coconut juice (P40) that enterprising vendors bring from Panglao, or eating raw sea urchin (P20 each), with or without vinegar.
 The view of the long strip of sand bar is definitely worth the trip.